-For the Neasdf_DNSBasePattern API, HTTP error responses shall be supported as specified in clause 4.8 of 3GPP TS 29.501 [5].
+For the Neasdf_BaselineDNSPattern API, HTTP error responses shall be supported as specified in clause 4.8 of 3GPP TS 29.501 [5].
 Protocol errors and application errors specified in table 5.2.7.2-1 of 3GPP TS 29.500 [4] shall be supported for an HTTP method if the corresponding HTTP status codes are specified as mandatory for that HTTP method in table 5.2.7.1-1 of 3GPP TS 29.500 [4].

-In addition, the requirements in the following clauses are applicable for the Neasdf_DNSBasePattern API.
+In addition, the requirements in the following clauses are applicable for the Neasdf_BaselineDNSPattern API.

 6.2.7.2 Protocol Errors